WebRTC and rendering help.

-It is necessary to find the install file from before the function limitation was added from the app history page.
+It is necessary to find the installation file from before the function limitation was added from the app history page.

 The portable version is better than the installer version of Chromium to use because there is no auto-update

-https support changes for Firefox in the link above was posted in April of 2015 so versions 35.0 and before should be fine.
+Https support changes for Firefox in the link above were posted in April 2015 so versions 35.0 and before should be fine.

 However, at the time of writing(2017/08/09), it seems getUserMedia can still be used on HTTP pages.

 Old browsers tend to have webRTC and getUserMedia bugs and specification differences, which may result in code not working.